On the last track, we discussed the Five General Principles for Managing

 2. nagging, 3. insight transplants, and 4. arguing.

 On the next track, we will discuss the Four Steps for

-dealing with an ADD teenager’s problems.
-The Four Steps to use in dealing with an ADD
+dealing with an ADHD teenager’s problems.
+The Four Steps to use in dealing with an ADHD

 teenager’s problems are 1.
 Doing nothing, 2.
 Consulting, 3.
 Negotiating,